James Jeffray: Life

+Not until the Anatomy Act 1832 did the supply of bodies change; from the legal bodies of hanged criminals and illegal bodies supplied by graverobbers; to bodies supplied by the parish - usually paupers.
+This sort of experiment had been enacted a handful of times in England but was the first example in Scotland.
+Clydesdale was the first person hanged in Glasgow for ten years.

 In 1821 he was ordered to close a shop selling cheese and ham in the College Court which he had opened without permission.

-Not until the Anatomy Act 1832 did the supply of bodies change; from the legal bodies of hanged criminals and illegal bodies supplied by graverobbers; to bodies supplied by the parish - usually paupers.

 He died at his university accommodation in 1848.
 He is buried on the northern slope of the Glasgow Necropolis.

 Family

 Around 1810 he married Margaret Lockhart (1774-1863).
 Their eldest son, also James Jeffray (1811-1886) was also a doctor.
 Their son John Jeffray (1813-1900) was a lawyer (referred to as a "writer").
+Peter McDougall, the physician and naturalist who discovered the roseate tern (Sterna dougallii) was his nephew.

-Artistic Recognition
+Artistic recognition

 His portrait by John Graham Gilbert is held by the Mitchell Library.

 He was also portrayed by Colvin Smith.